lisa-pinto/thesis-site/content/post/Exponents and St. Ives.md

 And every Sack had nine Cats
 And every Cat had nine Kittens"

-Each a each level you multiply the number 9
+At each level you multiply the number 9 again.
 Let's look at how this works

 {{< rawhtml >}}